 We anticipate showing human efficacy working with an existing trial at the NIH.
 We are seeking $2M to conduct a small proof of concept trial much sooner in a small population of more typical subjects, our "sweet spot" trial.
 We are making progress under an NIH grant to conduct a clinical trial in patients with new infection, a trial we hope to begin in late 2017.
 An NIH contract delivered some GMP product by an older process.

 We are scaling up our pilot scale process to make a large batch of new trial material (API and drug product) in May 2017.
-We will begin Phase IIa patient enrollment shortly after having trial material, anticipating results 3-6 months later, and early results within the first 2 months (effect finding).
-With investor support, the sweet spot proof of concept trial could give results as soon as late summer 2017.
+We will begin Phase IIa patient enrollment shortly after having trial material, anticipating results 3-6 months later, and early results within the first 2 months (endpoint confirmation).
+With investor support, the sweet spot proof of concept trial could give results as soon as Fall 2017.
 Such private funding would accelerate the NIH proof of concept path by a year or more.
-We expect to be a good candidate for an additional $2M FDA orphan product trial grant in 2017.
+We expect to be a good candidate for an additional $2M FDA orphan product trial grant in 2018.

 1830 E. Broadway, #124-182